lee-joanne/cork-paints/README.md

   - Landing Page

     - The landing page contains a large photograph of a painting on a canvas which matches the purple (#78748F) colour scheme and centered text in the middle.
 The large heading text has white font and has a purple background for contrast.
 The landing page explains what Cork Paints is, where they are, and what they offer in very brief statements.

-    - The hero image contains an eyecatching animation of zooming up to grab the user's attention.
+The objective of this hero image and text is to explain very briefly what Cork Paints is all about, to grab the user's attention, and to give a good first impression of the website.
+The hero image also contains an eyecatching animation of zooming up.

     ![Screenshot of landing page](assets/documentation/images/landingpage.png)

   - About Section

     - The about section contains a paragraph of text and a circular image.
-The h3 heading is in purple (#78748F) to match the colour scheme of the website and the text is in black to contrast the white background.
+The h3 heading is in purple (#78748F) to match the colour scheme of the website and the text is in black to contrast the white background for high accessibility.
 The text explains who Cork Paints is to allow the users to understand who is behind Cork Paints.
 This allows the users to feel more connected to the people behind Cork Paints by humanizing the website.

     - The circular image contains a woman's face behind a painted piece of glass to represent the volunteers of Cork Paints to enhance the aesthetics of this section.